-You might be too old for trick or treating these days but trust us, there's still a lot of fun to be had on and around Halloween in London (Tuesday October 31 2017).
+Too old for trick or treating these days?
+Trust us, there's still a lot of fun to be had on and around Halloween in London (Tuesday October 31 2017).
 Swot up with the 100 best horror films of all time, pop down to one of London's best fancy dress shops and prepare to be scared at one of the ten frighteningly good Halloween events below.